Lean East shares five similarities between Lean and Agile.

-Another common feature of agile processes is a daily scrum (15-minute huddle) for the development team (not management) to review the current sprint.
-In this structure, the team together discusses the work at hand and prioritizes what needs to be done, with a keen eye on why each item of work has value and priority.
+Another common feature of the agile process is a daily scrum (15-minute huddle) for the development team (not management) to review the current sprint.
+In this structure, the team discusses the work at hand and prioritizes what needs to be done, with a keen eye on why each item of work has value and priority.
 Here are the keys to a typical scrum:

 - Keep the stand-up meeting no longer than 15-minutes in length.
 Literally standing up helps!

 - Every team member answers these three questions:

 - What have you accomplished since the last meeting?

 - What are you working on until the next meeting?

 - Are there roadblocks preventing you from doing your job?